Olaparib (Lynparza®) is a targeted therapy drug. It is used to treat some types of ovarian, fallopian tube or primary peritoneal cancer.

 Taking olaparib capsules

-- If you forget to take your capsules, do not take a double dose.
+Always take olaparib exactly as your doctor, nurse or pharmacist has explained.
+This is important to make sure it works as well as possible for you.
+If you forget to take your capsules or tablets, do not take a double dose.
 Take your next dose at the usual time and let your doctor or nurse know.

-- Keep them safe and out of the sight and reach of children.
+- Keep them safe and out of sight and reach of children.

-- If you are sick just after taking the capsules, contact the hospital.
-You may need to take another dose.
+- If you are sick just after taking the capsules or tablets, contact the hospital.
+Do not take another dose.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.

 You may get some of the side effects we mention, but you are unlikely to get all of them.
-If you are also having treatment with other cancer drugs, you may have some side effects that we haven’t listed here.
-Always tell your doctor, nurse or pharmacist about any side effects you have.
+If you are also having treatment with other cancer drugs, you may have some side effects that we have not listed here.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
-After your treatment is over, most side effects start to improve.

 Serious and life-threatening side effects